bparanj/crystal/electronics/experiments/queue/ohms-law-experiments.md

 Procedure:

-1. Set Up the Circuit:
    - Connect the resistor in series with the variable power supply.
    - Connect the ammeter in series to measure the current.
    - Connect the voltmeter across the resistor to measure the voltage drop.

-2. Vary the Voltage:
    - Start with a low voltage setting on the power supply.
 Measure and record the voltage across the resistor and the current through the circuit.
    - Gradually increase the voltage and record the corresponding current for each setting.

-3. Plot the Results:
    - Plot a graph of the voltage (V) on the x-axis versus the current (I) on the y-axis.
    - The graph should show a straight line, indicating a linear relationship, which confirms Ohm's Law.

-4. Explain:
    - This experiment shows that as you increase the voltage, the current increases proportionally, confirming that \( V = IR \).

 ### 3 Varying Resistance to Observe Changes in Current